Ravi-OSI/sample-fs/README.md

 ● Load-balancer
 ● Auto-scaling

-Terraform is used to declare the infra as code in this sample project AWS is chosen as cloud provider
+Terraform is used to declare the infra as code in this sample project.

+AWS is chosen as cloud provider.

 main.tf contains the main code and provisions the below resource

 1)	 public and private key pair and registers as aws key_pair to connect to the ec2 which will be provisioned in later steps of the code.
 2)	db instance
 3)	security group in ingress and egress for loadbalancer